cajuncoding/ApacheFOP.Serverless/README.md

 ## Additional Background:
-For many-many years, I've implemented Pdf Report generation in using [Templating approaches](https://github.com/cajuncoding/PdfTemplating.XslFO) for various clients (enterprises & small businesses) to help them automate their paper processes with dynamic generation of printable outputs such as: Pdf files, invoices, shipping/packaging labels, newletters, etc.
+For many-many years, I've implemented Pdf Reporting solutions with [templating approaches](https://github.com/cajuncoding/PdfTemplating.XslFO) for various clients (enterprises & small businesses) to help them automate their paper processes with dynamic generation of _printable media_ outputs such as: PDF files, invoices, shipping/packaging labels, newletters, etc.

-And, for a long while now I've known that the current C# implementation FO.Net was severly limited by the fact that it was created circa 2008 and is now [an archived CodePlex project](https://archive.codeplex.com/?p=fonet).
+And, for a long while now I've known that the current C# implementation FO.Net was limited by the fact that it was created circa 2008 and is now [an archived CodePlex project](https://archive.codeplex.com/?p=fonet).

-At one client the technology stack was fully Java based, so the use of ApacheFOP was a no-brainer; [ApacheFOP](https://xmlgraphics.apache.org/fop/) is a supported, open-source, full implementation of XslFO in Java, that has had regular updates/enhancements over the years.
+At one client the technology stack was fully Java based, so the use of _Apache FOP_ was a no-brainer; [ApacheFOP](https://xmlgraphics.apache.org/fop/) is a supported, open-source, full implementation of an XSL-FO processor in Java, that has had regular updates/enhancements over the years.

-The [FO.Net](https://archive.codeplex.com/?p=fonet) C# variant was ported from Apache FOP likely from a pre-v1.0 version of ApacheFOP, but to be honest it has worked incredibly well, and reliably.
-As a fully managed C# solution, it ran in web projects as well a WinForms projects where viewing the rendered PDF live int he app real-time provided and wonderful user experience for my a couple projects.
+The [FO.Net](https://archive.codeplex.com/?p=fonet) C# variant was ported from Apache FOP; likely from a pre-v1.0 version of ApacheFOP, but to be honest it has worked incredibly well, and reliably.
+As a fully managed C# solution, it ran in web projects as well a WinForms projects where viewing the rendered PDF live int the app real-time provided and wonderful user experience for a couple of projects.

-But, as things have evolved the advent of cloud services has opened doors for accomplishing this in a much more powerful/scaleable/manageable way -- particularly Azure Functions and their excellent support for varios technology languages (.Net, Java, NodeJS, etc.)!
+But, as things have evolved the advent of cloud services has opened doors for accomplishing this in a much more powerful/scaleable/manageable way -- particularly Azure Functions and their excellent support for varios technology languages including: .Net, Java, NodeJS, etc.!

 So I finally had the time to flush out the details, and share this project.
 I truly hope that it helps many others out!